Last updated on 24 March 2020.

 The choice of long-term data repository is left to the researchers.
 The policy encourages the use of either disciplinary data archives, institutional repositories, or Zenodo.
 A Zenodo community named CYPRUS has been created and is curated by OPENAIRE Cyprus NOAD.
 The DG EPCD has encouraged all universities, researchers and research institutions to make use of this.
 The creation of a national data archive was discussed at a May 2018 meeting of the National Working Group.

 In addition, the forming of Institutional Policies are now in progress in Cyprus in the biggest universities of the country.
-In particular, Open Access committee have been formed by the University of Cyprus to handle the issue and propose any necessary actions and tasks needed to adopt and implement the institutional policy.
+In particular, Open Access committee has been formed by the University of Cyprus to handle the issue and propose any necessary actions and tasks needed to adopt and implement the institutional policy.
 Other Universities are also discussing in different levels and bodies the introduction of an institutional OA policy.

 The new funding schema of the National research funder “Restart 2016-2020”, announced late 2016, included the requirement for Open Access to Research outputs of the projects funded by the National Research Promotion Foundation.
 Compliance of the researchers with the national open access policy, cannot yet be reported.
 Institutional policies will be the next step in order to be aligned to the European and National policy.